neuvector/docs/user/pages/08.integration/06.adfs/docs.md

 ![adfsSetup](adfs5.png)

-6.Check “Enable support for the SAML 2.0 WebSSO protocol” and enter  the SAML Redirect URI from NeuVector Settings>SAML Setting page into the “Relying party SAML 2.0 SSO service URL” field.
+6.Check “Enable support for the SAML 2.0 WebSSO protocol” and enter  the SAML Redirect URI from NeuVector Settings -> SAML Setting page into the “Relying party SAML 2.0 SSO service URL” field.
 Select “Next” to continue.

 ![adfsSetup](adfs6.png)